New editions of Longshot Comics are available now through Amazon!

 The first version of The Long and Unlearned Life of Roland Gethers made its debut in 1993 as an 80-page minicomic.
 The 3840-panel layout required what was, at the time, the formidable computing power of a 386 running PageMaker 6.5.
-Since Shane only had a 286, he had to make daily train commutes out to a friend’s house deep in the West Island suburbs to get the job done on a mightier machine.
+Since Shane only had a 286, he had to make daily train commutes out to a friend’s house deep in the West Island suburbs of Montreal to get the job done on a mightier machine.
 Originally priced at one dollar, because that’s the most Shane thought anyone would ever pay for a comic about dots, the project was financed by friends who would sneak him into their places of business after hours to grab as many free photocopies as possible before he was interrupted by a night watchman or the cleaning staff.
-Within a few days of Longshot Comics Book One arriving on Montreal comic shop shelves under consignment, Shane started getting calls for individual purchases of as many as twenty copies at a time.
+Within a few days of Longshot Comics arriving on local comic-shop shelves under consignment, Shane started getting calls for individual purchases of as many as twenty copies at a time.
 Since it took, on average, four hours to cut, fold and staple twenty copies, his time became scarce.
-Raising the price to two dollars after the freebies ran dry did nothing to deter demand, and eventually Shane began to approach publishers who could fill the demand with actual printing presses and distributors.
+Raising the price to two dollars after the freebies ran dry did nothing to deter demand, and eventually Shane began to approach publishers who could fill the void with actual printing presses and distributors.

 Slave Labor Graphics of San Jose, California jumped at the chance to publish an edition of Longshot Comics since word of it had already spread to the west coast and they’d been trying to secure a copy for their own reading edification.
 In the midst of the 1990’s self-publishing boom in indie comics, Shane was accused in some corners of being a sellout for taking his comic to any publisher at all—even one of the alternative bad boys like SLG.
 Shane’s response to this admonishment was a witty and erudite, “Piss off.”
-His agreement with Slave Labor carried on to a sequel, The Failed Promise of Bradley Gethers, and saw him travelling far and wide to make personal appearances at the big league comic book conventions in San Diego and Dallas.
+His agreement with Slave Labor carried on to a sequel, The Failed Promise of Bradley Gethers, and saw him travelling far and wide to make personal appearances at the big-league comic book conventions in San Diego and Dallas.

 By the late ’90s, Shane was approached by the German publisher, MaroVerlag, to produce a translation of The Long and Unlearned Life of Roland Gethers.
 This involved a major reformatting of the comic so that the panels could squeeze in all those gigantic German words.
 Since Shane didn’t actually have to do any of this work himself, he readily agreed.
 In 2000, this edition won the Max-und-Moritz-prize at the International Comic-Salon in Erlangen, Germany.
 For this he received a certificate and a medal, neither of which he could read.
 At the same time as MaroVerlag was working on the German translation, they also produced a limited edition in the same format, but in English, exclusively for Shane to sell himself.